How to Play

 The Basics

-If you have played tabletop RPGs before, you will find much of this familiar.
-If you have not, do not worry — the rules are designed to be picked up quickly, and the GM will guide you through.
+Played tabletop RPGs before?
+Much of this will be familiar.
+If not, the rules pick up quickly and the GM will guide you through.

 What You Need